aocg-ucm/diffractio/README.rst

 Vector beams
 ==================================

-Here, we implement new classes where the fields E_x and E_y are generated and propagted using Rayleigh-Sommerfeld approach.
+Here, we implement new classes where the E_x, E_y, and E_z fields are generated and propagted using Rayleigh-Sommerfeld and Chirped z-transform algorithms.
 Also, simple and complex polarizing masks can be created.

 **Ex and Ey fields**